Ashjha75/javaDEV/Spring/SomeBasics.md

 - `spring aop`
 - `spring jdbc`
 - `spring orm` etc... \
-  but here main point is that Spring is very light weight and loosely coupled framework.
+  but here main point is that Spring is very lightweight and loosely coupled framework.
-  Means lets say if i have to work on persistence apllication than spring is modular enough that i just need to implemnt `Spring core + Spring ORM` module and i am good to go.
+  Means lets say if I have to work on persistence application than spring is modular enough that I just need to implement `Spring core + Spring ORM` module and I am good to go.
 This is the real meaning of loosely coupled framework.
-  Its have all feature of heavy weight framework like EJB but it is very light weight and easy to use because of its modular nature.
+  Its have all feature of heavyweight framework like EJB, but it is very lightweight and easy to use because of its modular nature.

 # Spring core (basics):